-Low pressure carburizing (LPC), carried out in vacuum furnaces with cold walls, offers many advantages compared to traditional atmosphere carburizing.
-Indeed, this process allows to have no oxidation of parts, a better carburizing homogeneity, excellent reproducibility of the load to load processing, tightening of the metallurgical tolerances such as the carburizing depth, and finally, hardness control of parts at their center.
+Low pressure carburizing (LPC), is undertaken in vacuum furnaces with cold walls and offers several advantages in comparison with traditional atmosphere carburizing.
+Indeed, this process allows to have no oxidation of parts, a better carburizing homogeneity, an excellent reproducibility the process from load to load, a tightening of the metallurgical tolerances such as the carburizing depth, and finally, hardness control of parts at their center.
 This process respects environmental standards as it significantly reduces CO2 emissions and harmful chemical products.

 Low pressure carburizing

 LOW PRESSURE CARBURIZING (LPC)

 ECM Technologies’ ICBP® low pressure carburizing installations use the Infracarb® patented process.
-Infracarb® consists in alternately injecting C2H2 hydrocarbon – which enriches the surface by breaking the molecule at high temperatures – and a neutral N2 gas for diffusion.
+Infracarb® consists in alternate injections of C2H2 hydrocarbon – that enriches the surface of parts by breaking the molecule at high temperatures – and a neutral N2 gas for diffusion.

 The objective is to maintain high level concentration of monoatomic carbon – obtained after the dissociation of the reactive gas on the surface of the parts – without reaching the carbon solubility limit in the steel, and therefore, without soot formation.
 Thus, the reaction yield is greatly superior to that obtained in traditional atmosphere carburizing based on a CO/CO2 balance, while still being less prone to atmospheric changes.
 The absence of carbon potential notion in low pressure carburizing eliminates the need for in situ atmospheric control and basically makes the process easier.

 ECM Technologies’ Infracarb® process ensures precise control of simple physical parameters for optimal results: temperature, length of the gas injection phases, flows and pressures.